StockNews.com Initiates Coverage on Universal Security Instruments (NYSEAMERICAN:UUU)

-StockNews.com assumed coverage on shares of Universal Security Instruments (NYSEAMERICAN:UUU – Free Report) in a research note released on Tuesday.
-The brokerage issued a hold rating on the stock.
+Research analysts at StockNews.com initiated coverage on shares of Universal Security Instruments (NYSEAMERICAN:UUU – Get Free Report) in a research note issued on Saturday.
+The brokerage set a “hold” rating on the stock.

 Institutional Inflows and Outflows